FCO Airport Live Departures

 What’s next?

-After you’ve completed any check-in procedures, get your boarding pass ready so that you can head through Rome Airport security to get to the departure areas.
-If you checked in online without hold luggage, you’ll show your travel documents at the departure gate before boarding your flight.
+After completing any check-in procedures, prepare your boarding pass so you can head through Rome Airport security to get to the departure areas.
+If you checked in online without hold luggage, you’ll show your travel documents at the gate before boarding your flight.

 When it comes to security, it’s vital to check what you can and can’t take in your hold and hand luggage before arriving at the airport.
 Remember to pack all your liquids in one transparent, resealable plastic bag.
 Put your liquids, any laptops or tablets, or other large electrical items onto the moving belt and then walk through the scanner.